-In Year 10 Architecture and Industrial Design, students study the environmental and industrial design fields.
+In Year 10 Architecture and Design, students study environments and other design fields.

-Students have the opportunity to look in-depth at the architecture and industrial design fields.
-They develop skills and learn the conventions for technical drawing in both fields.
-Students also learn about the design process as they design work in response to a clent and brief.
+Students have the opportunity to develop skills and learn the conventions for technical drawing across design fields.
+Students also learn about the design process as they design work in response to a client and brief.
 Students may choose to undertake the Visual Communication Design elective which complements the coursework completed in this subject.

-1. Architectural Design
+Architectural Design

-2. Industrial Design
+Object Design

-3. Design Analysis
+Design Analysis

-- 1. Architectural Design Folio
+- 1. Folio One

-- 2. Industrial Design Folio
+- 2. Folio Two

 - 3. Design Analysis